Intellectual Property

 2. Newly designed part

-The very moment a designer makes a new part it counts as an “own part”.
-This means that it cannot be safely ruled out that the designer has a property right to it.
-Even if it is very simple like a disk with a hole in the center.
-In order to give legal certainty to all those who wish to work with the new component, the designer must place the new component under an open licence – the “Trikka Public Promise” license.
-By doing so, the designer aims to waive any existing or potential property rights to the part, giving it the same freedoms as parts in the public domain.
+The moment a designer creates a new part, it is considered to be an “own part”.
+This means that it cannot be ruled out with certainty that the designer has a property right in it.
+Even if it is as simple as a disk with a hole in the center.
+In order to give legal certainty to all those who want to work with the new part, the designer must place the new component under an open licence – the “Ikego Public Promise” license.
+In this way, the designer is attempting to waive any proprietary rights the designer has or may have.
+The part should be as free as if it were in the public domain.
+So anyone can use it without fear of legal consequences.

-Click here to read more about the “Trikka Public Promise” license.
+Click here to read more about the “Ikego Public Promise” license.

-What is a public licence?
-Let’s first understand what a regular licence is.
+What is a public license?
+Let’s first understand what a regular license is.

-A public licence is a licence agreement with the whole world – with everyone on the planet at once.
-For this you put the licence next to your published work.
-In your public license you specify what others can do with the work – e.g. copy it, use it, remix it – and what you expect from them in return – e.g. attribution.
-Famous examples of public licenses are Open Source Software licenses or the Creative Commons licenses that creators use to enable others to creatively work their work.
+A public license is a license agreement with the whole world – with everyone on the planet at once.
+Because you can’t meet everyone on the planet, you need to put the licence next to the work it applies to.
+In your public license you say what others can do with the work – for example, copy it, use it, remix it – and what you expect them to do in return – for example, give you credit.
+An example is the Creative Commons licenses used by the Wikipedia (stated at the bottom of each page).
+Every contributor knows that he or she publishes all contributions under this license.

-The Trikka Public Promise aims to work like that.
-In it, the designer guarantees to everyone in the world that he or she will never claim intellectual property rights to that work and will never try to limit what others can do with it.
+The Ikego Public Promise aims to work like this.
+In it, the designer guarantees to everyone in the world that he or she will never claim intellectual property rights to the part and will never try to limit what others can do with it.
 Everyone is given the opportunity to work freely with the part without any restrictions or conditions.
-The Trikka Public Promise is completely unconditional.
+The Ikego Public Promise is completely unconditional.

 Why completely unconditional?
-Because any condition no matter how small makes it more difficult for others to use the part and creates legal risk.
-(Yes, even attribution is often difficult.
+Because any condition, no matter how small, makes it difficult for others to use the part and creates legal risk.
+Yes, even attribution is often difficult.
 Where to put it?
-If the licensor is not happy about the way I give attribution will I be sued?)
-All complications would slow down or prevent the use of Trikka parts at all.
-They need to be ruled out to make things simple.
-No conditions but freedom for everyone.
+If the licensor doesn’t like the way I give attribution, will I get sued?
+Every complications would slow down or prevent the use of Ikego parts and make it less convenient.
+Unconditional enables creative freedom for everyone – including you.

-To say it even clearer: The Trikka Public Promise is there to protect the world from the designer of the part.
-So the world can enjoy the same freedoms with the new part as the designer enjoys with all the parts that are already in the catalogue.
-This is how Trikka aims to work.
-As a designer make sure you understand this and feel comfortable with it before you contribute.
+To put it even more clearly: The Ikego Public Promise is there to protect the world from the designer of the part.
+So the world can enjoy the same freedoms with the new part as the designer enjoys with all the parts already in the catalogue.
+This is the way Ikego wants to work.
+As a designer, make sure you understand this and feel comfortable with it before you contribute.

 *